 A subungual hematoma is blood under the nail.
 It can occur when your finger or toe is hit or crushed.
-It causes the nail to look blue.
+It causes the nail to look red, black, or blue.
 In some cases, you may fracture the bone under the nail.

 If the bruise is small and not too painful, it will heal without treatment.
 If the bruise is large and painful, you may need to have the blood drained.